MethaweeSuksri/Knowledge/README.md

 > For i heard, A smart man know what he don't know.
-> Hey, but what do i know.
+> But hey, but what do i know.

 # Here's what i DO know